LDC-creator/Hangman_project/README.md

 # Changes made in milestone 2

 so far i hvae created a script that procdes a random word based on a list of fruit and then ask the user for a single letter input, check that the input is no more then one character and produce a statement based on if there input is valid or not.

+## Task 6 mile stone 2

+i have put all the code into functions and call one form the other to clean up the code and make it easier to read.